 Only issues identified in the written grievance will be considered by the grievance deciding official.
 Neither party may consider issues that were not raised at the last step of the grievance process.
-An arbitrator may only consider issues that were raised at the last step of the grievance process.
+An arbitrator may only consider issues that were raised during the grievance process.